SAP-samples/btp-cf-multitenant-extension/discover/business-scenario/README.md

 ### SAP Partner ​

-The company Easy Franchise is an SAP Partner providing a multitenant SaaS extension application for SAP S/4HANA called Easy Franchise, that allows you to onboard new business partners easily. ​
+The company Easy Franchise is an SAP partner providing a multitenant SaaS extension application for SAP S/4HANA called Easy Franchise, that allows you to onboard new business partners easily. ​

 - The extension application helps with:​